bekk/bekk-christmas/post/thecloud/wip-utilize-aws-lambda-with-netlify-in-3-simple-steps.md

 authors:
   - Sindre Moldeklev
 ---
-I recently created a static webpage and needed an API endpoint.
-The page was a simple landing page, with a contact form where potential clients could reach out.The choice of hosting for the site fell on [Netlify](https://www.netlify.com/), and they just happen to have a super simple way of utilizing AWS Lambda Functions.
+That was my experience a few weeks ago when I redid my fathers webpage.
+The page needed to be a simple landing page with a contact form where potenial clients could contact him.
+The choice of hosting for the site fell on [Netlify](https://www.netlify.com/), and they just happen to have a super simple way of utilizing AWS Lambda Functions.

 In this post, I will show you how to setup an API endpoint for whatever your heart desires in three simple steps.